Cover art of Nemu by Ruth Bochte

 "The riveting novel is authentically set in ancient

 Scotland and Britain.
-Conflict and cultural differences
+Conflict and cultural

-affects their relationship adding suspense, surprise,
+differences affects their relationship adding

-mythic, and historical fantasy to a spellbinding
+suspense, surprise, mythic, and historical fantasy to

-plot...Real Celtic lore and Roman history combined
+a spellbinding plot...Real Celtic lore and Roman

-adds synergy to the exciting, soul-stirring story about
+history combined adds synergy to the exciting,

-separation, conflict, love and sacrifice."
+and sacrifice."

 Recommended and reviewed in The Mindquest